Small business owners juggle tasks. Process chaos can leave you off track.

 6. Ask for Team Input

 A tool only works if people use it.
 Ask your team what worked and what didn’t.
-They’re the ones who will use it daily.
-Their input helps you select a process improvement tool that actually fits your operations.
+Because it will use the tool daily, its input helps you select a process improvement tool that actually fits your operations.

 7. Implement Gradually and Support Change